briansunter/graph/site/content/logseq/how to use gpt3 to learn kubernetes.md

 Let's start with an overview of what you should know about openai, in addition to following its [usage guidelines.](https://beta.openai.com/docs/usage-guidelines)

 ## OpenAI Completions, Prompts, and Prompt Design
+heading:: 2

 From, [the OpenAI docs.
 Go here for more info](https://beta.openai.com/docs/guides/completion)

 OpenAI calls the main service they provide a "completion"

-> You input some text as a prompt, and the model will generate a text completion that attempts to match whatever context or pattern you gave it.
-For example, if you give the API the prompt, "As Descartes said, I think, therefore", it will return the completion " I am" with high probability.
+{{< logseq/mark >}}**What is an openai completion?**{{< / logseq/mark >}}

 An openai completion is a machine learning model that is trained to predict the next word in a sentence.

 So, it's sort of like "autocomplete" for everything.

 ## Prompt Design
+heading:: 2

 > Our models can do everything from generating original stories to performing complex text analysis.
 Because they can do so many things, you have to be explicit in describing what you want.
 Showing, not just telling, is often the secret to a good prompt.

 "Prompts" are basically

 ### Basics
+heading:: 3

- Show and tell.
+{{< logseq/mark >}}**Summarize this text:**{{< / logseq/mark >}} Show and tell.
 Make it clear what you want either through instructions, examples, or a combination of the two.
 If you want the model to rank a list of items in alphabetical order or to classify a paragraph by sentiment, show it that's what you want.

 For example, if you want the model to do a certain task, show it examples of inputs and outputs for that task.

-Provide quality data.
-If you're trying to build a classifier or get the model to follow a pattern, make sure that there are enough examples.
-Be sure to proofread your examples — the model is usually smart enough to see through basic spelling mistakes and give you a response, but it also might assume this is intentional and it can affect the response.

- Check your settings.
+{{< logseq/mark >}}**Summarize this text:**{{< / logseq/mark >}} Check your settings.
 The temperature and top_p settings control how deterministic the model is in generating a response.
 If you're asking it for a response where there's only one right answer, then you'd want to set these lower.
 If you're looking for more diverse responses, then you might want to set them higher.
 The number one mistake people use with these settings is assuming that they're "cleverness" or "creativity" controls.

 1. Set temperature and top_p settings to lower values if you want the model to produce repeatable results with one right answer.
 2. Set temperature and top_p settings to higher values if you want the model to produce more diverse results.

 ### Troubleshooting Queries
+heading:: 3

 Is it clear what the intended generation should be?